 1. Verona, one of the best places in Italy for the Romantic

 Verona still feels like a Shakespearean town, strolling around the streets you can almost feel the romance in this City of Love.
-Verona considers itself the hometown of Romeo and Juliet, and there are several places you can see evidence of this lovers’ story.
+This Italian town considers itself the hometown of Romeo and Juliet, and there are several places you can see evidence of this lovers’ story.
 The most famous spot is Juliet’s House, the building dates back to the 13th century and has the Capulet’s emblem on the external façade.
 A gate opens onto a covered space where lovers from all around the world leave their messages.

 Best Experiences in Verona: Visit Juliet’s Balcony and the ancient Arena, Dante’s Square, shop at Piazza delle Erbe, walk on the Stone bridge of Ponte Pietra.